LeoPag/ProbPy-Probabilty-Riddles-and-Puzzles/Lost in Manhattan/README.md

 **2. What is the probability that thy bump into each other at Times Square (7th Avenue, 45th Street)?**

-3. What is the probability that they happen to bump into each other?
+**3. What is the probability that they happen to bump into each other?**